 Artificial Hibernation Trials of the British Honeybee

-By artificially hibernating small, medium and large colonies we aim to better understand how they grow in spring into going concerns that manage to reach maturity and swam during the following year.
-Spring swarming is a vital part of the bee’s natural life cycle and many smaller autumn colonies die out during the winter and fail to regenerate and renew next years populations.
-This ever-decreasing cycle of colony reduction must be affecting our wild bee colony stocks and nobody really knows.
+By artificially hibernating small, medium and large colonies, we aim to better understand how they maintain themselves within the colony, in the dark, unable to fly or defecate for three months.
+The spring swarming process requires a strong and vigorous colony.
+It is a vital part of the bee’s natural life cycle and the smaller autumn colonies usaully die out during the winter, failing to regenerate after hibernation and renew next year’s populations.
+This ever-decreasing cycle of colony reduction must be negatively affecting our wild bee colony stocks.

-The 30 hives we will be centrally located for 3 months (Winter 2019/20) in an airconditioned chiller unit running at 6 degrees centigrade simulating relatively mild winter conditions.
-Then after being sent back to their original locations, awakening and returning to normal spring flying patterns we will monitor how they develop and grow during the summer.
+The 30 hives will be centrally located for 3 months (Winter 2019/20) in an airconditioned chiller unit running at 6 degrees centigrade simulating relatively mild winter conditions.
+Then, after being sent back to their original locations, awakening and returning to normal spring flying patterns, we will monitor how they develop and grow during the summer.
 The aim is to understand how varying sizes of colonies maintain their core overwintering temperatures, how the bees age and how much food they consume.

-National Honey Monitoring Scheme will in 2020 begin to receive samples of honey coming from these overwintered colonies.
+National Honey Monitoring Scheme will begin to receive samples of honey coming from these overwintered colonies in 2020.